Southeast Correctional Center employee tests positive for COVID-19

 We are here for you, stay home for us.

-The employee had been on "unrelated leave" for 21 days, the message stated, and the Jefferson City prison staff member last entered the facility March 12.
+The employee had been on unrelated leave for 21 days, the message stated, and the Jefferson City prison staff member last entered the facility March 12.

-According to the department's website, he had no direct contact with offenders or staff during the 14-day period preceding his positive test.
+According to the departments website, he had no direct contact with offenders or staff during the 14-day period preceding his positive test.

 In a message last week, Precythe disclosed the sixth Missouri Department of Corrections case involving a non-prison Missouri Vocational Enterprises staff member who tested positive April 7.